diegopro570/core-code-from-scratch-readme/Week 1.md

 ```
 ## My year of birth in binary

-I was born in 2000 so lets check the a set of positions that will help us to find 2000 in binary:
+I was born in 2000 so lets check a set of positions that will help us to find 2000 in binary:

 |position|binary|
 |--|---|